Who has rights under the Privacy Act?

 - ACT Government agencies handling health information or health records

-- universities, other than private and ACT universities
+- universities, other than private and ACT universities and the Australian National University

 - public schools (except ACT public schools)